-Almost two years after that Q&A session, I came to faith in Christ and quickly learned that universalism and Christianity cannot coexist.
-Universalism embraces the world and its ever-changing ideologies and religions, true Christian faith embraces the one true God: Father, Son, and Holy Spirit.
+Almost two years after that Q&A session, I came to faith in Christ.
+Quickly, I learned that Christianity and universalism cannot coexist.
+Universalism embraces the world and its ever-changing ideologies and religions.
+True Christian faith embraces the one true God: Father, Son, and Holy Spirit.
 We can either choose to believe in Him or not, but what is true will always remain: Faith in Jesus is the only way.
 Jesus + nothing = salvation. 🖤

-If you have already placed your faith in Christ, reflect on God’s goodness today and praise Him for all He has done for you!
+If you have already placed your faith in Christ, reflect on God’s goodness today.
+Praise Him for all He has done for you!

 If you have not put your faith in Christ, you can do so right now!
 Make this prayer your own today and continue praying to Jesus and studying the Bible each day.
 He loves you and wants a relationship with you!